lukeramljak/charsibot.py/README.md

 - You may need to run this command frequently when making changes to the bot.
 To save time, create a shell script named '**bot-start**' in the '**~/.local/bin**' directory.
 By placing it here, it will be added to your PATH, allowing you to run it from anywhere without navigating to the specific directory.

 ``#!/bin/sh``
-``nohup python3 bot.py &``
+``nohup python3 path-to-bot/src/bot.py &``

 - Make the script executable by running the following command:

     ``chmod +x bot-start``

-- Now, you can simply run bot.sh to start the bot in the background.
+- Now, you can simply run bot-start to start the bot in the background.

 4. If everything is working correctly, you should see a message like "**nohup: ignoring input and appending output to 'nohup.out'**".
 This indicates that the bot is running and any console output is being redirected to the '**nohup.out**' file.